gleicher/765-2017-dc3-graphgen/Examples/README.md

 The "partitioned" networks have strong subgroups (most messages stay within the subgroups).
 For the examples (5-7, although 7 is duplicated), each matrix is described with 2 numbers: n (the number of partitions) and p (the probability that a message stays within the partition vs. being to any other node).
+A third number distinguishes between repeats of the same pattern.